Blogging on Psychology Today

 Since 2009, when the weight-restoration phase of my recovery from anorexia was complete, but psychologically there was a lot left to do, I’ve written a blog about eating disorders—also called A Hunger Artist—for the US website Psychology Today.
-In the beginning, writing the blog was a personally therapeutic thing for me to do: it gave me a structure for thinking about all that was still changing so fast, and an excuse to clarify to myself what was going well and what was still painful or frightening.
+In the beginning, writing the blog was a personally therapeutic thing for me to do.
+It gave me a structure for thinking about all that was still changing so fast, and an excuse to clarify to myself what was going well and what was still painful or frightening.
 I barely even considered the fact that I might actually have readers.

 Gradually, over more than a decade now, my blog’s readers have become central to what it means to me.
 They ask difficult questions, they suggest topics for new posts, they teach me how much our experiences of disordered eating have in common—and about the ways in which they differ.
 The blog has become a forum for real learning, and I’m proud of that, for myself and for every reader who has contributed to the evolving project that it is.

 The idea was always that the blog should find ways of bringing together the personal experience and the scientific evidence.
 Latterly, the personal experience is much less centre-stage than it used to be, though of course it still informs everything about how and what I choose to write.
-And I have much less sense, now, of a stark divide between ‘me’ and ‘science’: I have a richer appreciation of the relevance to mental health of other kinds of research we wouldn’t necessarily call scientific, and a much more fleshed-out appreciation of where ‘I’ fit into the wide swathe of people with experiences of disordered eating.
+And I have much less sense, now, of a stark divide between “me” and “science”.
+I have a richer appreciation of the relevance to mental health of other kinds of research we wouldn’t necessarily call scientific, and a much more fleshed-out appreciation of where “I” fit into the wide swathe of people with experiences of disordered eating.
 I keep learning, and so I hope the blog keeps improving.

 The many posts in the blog archive link the personal experience (mine and what I’ve learned of other people’s) with the scientific research, and trace the connections between anorexia and the rest of life, from career and friendship to sex and sport.
 You can find a full list of my PT blog posts, split up into themed categories, here.

 One simple version of what it will do is that for longer posts, where on PT I’d have to split them up into multiple subposts, I can now publish teasers on PT and the full versions here.
-A coauthored series with my engineer partner James Anderson on the mathematics of optimization as a recovery framework was the first to get this treatment.
+A coauthored series with engineer James Anderson on the mathematics of optimization as a recovery framework was the first to get this treatment.
 More ambitiously, though, I want this blog to take different directions from those an eating-disorder blog can.
 Anorexia and recovery from it will sometimes still doubtless be my jumping-off points, but the plan is to explore other spheres of mind, body, life, and work.
 One reason is that post-recovery is even more interesting than recovery.
 Another is that post-recovery shades imperceptibly into simply being alive, and all that’s far from simple about that.
 So, I hope that whatever your starting point, you might find something of value in either blog or both.
 You can find the new one here.

 Since 2015 (gosh books always take a long time!)
 I’ve been writing a book that was originally going to be firmly based on the blog, but which in that form kept defeating my attempts to write it, especially when I tried to add in more of a narrative thread but without making it a memoir (because I think most anorexia memoirs should probably never have been published).
 A couple of years ago I stumbled across a new idea for a structure, and it then started moving along a lot more quickly and enjoyably.
-In early 2020 I finally finished a draft I’m happy with, and then I realized I really ought to do some research to find out how readers respond to it, since it has come dangerously close to being a memoir, and my research so far suggests that people who seek out anorexia memoirs tend to feel a lot worse after they’ve read them.
-The experiment is now nearly ready to launch.
-Watch this space!
+In early 2020 I finally finished a draft I’m happy with, with the title The Hungry Anorexic.